CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/2 Requirements - exam questions.md

 ### What is a minimum viable product?

 A minimum viable product (MVP) is the simplest version of a product that can be released to users to gather feedback and validate assumptions.
-It contains just enough features to satisfy early adopters and inform future development.
 It is a milestone for startups to test market viability with minimal resources.

 ### Define a misuse case.